RediSearch/RediSearch/docs/Quick_Start.md

 # Quick Start Guide for RediSearch

+You can start learning about RediSearch using this [Getting Started Tutorial](https://github.com/RediSearch/redisearch-getting-started).
+This tutorial will guide you throught various example including a small application that use RediSearch Java, Pythin and Node.js clients.

 ## Redis Cloud

 RediSearch is available on all Redis Cloud managed services.
 Redis Cloud Essentials offers a completely free managed databases up to 30MB.